This document was added 26/05/2020.

-Estimates are compiled according to the concepts and definitions outlined in Chapter 4: Employment and Chapter 10: Job vacancies.
+Estimates are compiled according to the concepts and definitions outlined in the Job Vacancies section.

 The scope of the survey is restricted to employing businesses.
-In addition, the standard scope exclusions for ABS labour-related business surveys (outlined in Chapter 23: Methods Used in ABS Business Surveys) apply to this survey.
+In addition, the standard scope exclusions for ABS labour-related business surveys (outlined in the section: Methods Used in ABS Business Surveys) apply to this survey.